 As a performer, his voice has been featured on more than 50 commercial albums and his lead voice in musical spots for numerous advertising campaigns.

-Daniel was born in Argentina but raised throughout South America due to the travels of his mother, a world-renowned dance instructor, choreographer, and Prima Ballerina and choreographer at the prestigious Teatro Colon in Buenos Aires.
+Daniel was raised throughout South America due to the travels of his mother, a world-renowned dance instructor, choreographer, and Prima Ballerina and choreographer at the prestigious Teatro Colon in Buenos Aires.
 Through her, Daniel was introduced to the music of classical composers and the vast musical folklore of Latin America, as well as to musicians and dance professionals from all over the world.

 Daniel’s academic excellence and musical talent led him to the prestigious Berklee College of Music in Boston, where he graduated Magna Cum Laude with a B.A. in film scoring.
 Before attending Berklee, RCA International had signed Daniel to its stable of performers.
 Two songs from his very first album became number one hits on the Latin American charts.